552020/unsplash_fullstack_02/README.md

   - Railway
   -

+## Notes

+//
+// Type assertion is being used in this case to assert that the decoded object has a certain shape, specifically that it has an id property which is a number.
+This is because JWT decoding in JavaScript is a bit loose and does not provide strict typing.
+It's not 100% safe because we're basically telling TypeScript "trust me, I know what I'm doing".
+If the decoded token does not actually have an id property that is a number, it could lead to unexpected behavior.
+To mitigate this risk, you could add a runtime check to ensure that decoded.id is indeed a number before assigning it to req.userId.

+// Note regarding bcrypt.hashSync:
+// The use of the bcrypt library for password hashing is generally recommended.
+However, consider using an async version of bcrypt.hash instead of bcrypt.hashSync to avoid blocking the event loop.
+For example, you can use bcrypt.hash with await or wrap it in a Promise to make it asynchronous.

+// In the verifyToken function, consider adding a runtime check to ensure that decoded.id is indeed a number before assigning it to req.userId.
+This can help prevent unexpected behavior if the decoded token doesn't have the expected structure.

 ## Fullstack Example with Next.js (REST API)

 This example shows how to implement a **fullstack app in TypeScript with [Next.js](https://nextjs.org/)** using [React](https://reactjs.org/) (frontend), [Express](https://expressjs.com/) and [Prisma Client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client) (backend).
 The example uses an SQLite database file with some initial dummy data which you can find at [`./backend/prisma/dev.db`](./backend/prisma/dev.db).